 1 Director’s Production Guide

 · Direction/Staging Videos

 For performance, choose either:

-1 Two-Disc Set of Performance CDs recorded professionally.
+1 Digital Download of Performance Tracks, recorded professionally.

 16-Part Full Orchestration (with Full Score available, at an additional charge, with the rental of the full orchestration—see below).